-An appeal may be made against the decision to give a development approval, or an approval for a change application, to the extent that the decision relates to-
+An appeal may be made against the decision to give a development approval, or an approval for a change application, to the extent that the decision relates to- (a) any part of the development application for the development approval that required impact assessment; or

-(a) any part of the development application for the development approval that required impact assessment; or (b) a variation request.
+(b) a variation request.

-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) For a development application-an eligible submitter for the development 1 For a development application-the assessment manager 1 The applicant 2 If the appeal is about a concurrence agency's referral Another eligible submitter for the application

-Table 2 Appeals to the P&E Court only application 2 For a change application-an eligible submitter for the change application 2 For a change application-the responsible entity response-the concurrence agency

-3. Eligible submitter and eligible advice agency appeals

-An appeal may be made against a provision of a development approval, or failure to include a provision in the development approval, to the extent the matter relates to-

-- (a) any part of the development application or the change application, for the development approval, that required impact assessment; or - (b) a variation request.

-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) 1 For a development application-an eligible submitter for the development application 2 For a change application-an eligible submitter for the change application 3 An eligible advice agency for the development application or change application 1 For a development application-the assessment manager 2 For a change application-the responsible entity 1 The applicant 2 If the appeal is about a concurrence agency's referral response-the concurrence agency Another eligible submitter for the application

-4. Compensation claims

-An appeal may be made against-

-- (a) a decision under section 32 about a compensation claim; or - (b) a decision under section 265 about a claim for compensation; or - (c) a deemed refusal of a claim under paragraph (a) or (b).
+Column 1 Appellant 1 For a development Column 2 Respondent 1 For a development Column 3 Co-respondent (if any) 1 The applicant Column 4 Co-respondent by election (if any) Another eligible application-an eligible submitter for the development application 2 For a change application-an application-the assessment manager 2 For a change application-the responsible entity 2 If the appeal is about a concurrence agency's referral response-the concurrence agency submitter for the application eligible submitter for the change application 3.
+Eligible submitter and eligible advice agency appeals An appeal may be made against a provision of a development approval, or failure to include a provision in the development approval, to the extent the matter relates to- (a) any part of the development application or the change application, for the development approval, that required impact assessment; or (b) a variation request.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) For a development application-an eligible submitter for the development application For a change application-an eligible submitter for the change application An eligible advice agency for the development application or change application For a development application-the assessment manager For a change application-the responsible entity 1 The applicant 2 If the appeal is about a concurrence agency's referral response-the concurrence agency Another eligible submitter for the application 4.
+Compensation claims An appeal may be made against- (a) a decision under section 32 about a compensation claim; or (b) a decision under section 265 about a claim for compensation; or (c) a deemed refusal of a claim under paragraph (a) or (b).
 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person dissatisfied with the decision The local government to which the claim was made - -